wildtechza/tqlap/README.md

 # tqlap
 RC Lap Timing Software

-The goals for this software is to provide free timing for RC racing with integration to the AMBrc timing system.
+The goal for this software is to provide free timing for RC racing with integration to the AMBrc timing system and to run cross-platform between Windows & Linux.

 Setup/Selections
 - [ ] Tracks